Wrexham A.F.C.: The non-League years (2008–2020)

 In 2010, the club entered into a ground share at the Racecourse Ground with Celtic Crusaders rugby league club, which lasted until 2016.
-This ground share was credited with helping Wrexham through its administration with then Chief Executive Paul Retout stating "We can’t survive if only 1,800 fans are coming through the gates".
+This ground share was credited with helping Wrexham through its administration with then Chief Executive Paul Retout stating "We can't survive if only 1,800 fans are coming through the gates".

 In March 2011, the ownership of the club became subject to two bids: one from Wrexham Supporters' Trust and another from local businesswoman Stephanie Booth.
 Wrexham's MP and AM indicated that they would prefer Wrexham Supporters' Trust to secure the bid.
 A third bid later came in, but after WST and Booth came to an agreement, their bid was then re-accepted.
 In April 2011, the club was served with a winding-up order from HMRC, with an unpaid tax bill of just under £200,000.
 The team finished the 2010–11 season in 4th place, qualifying for a playoff spot, but were beaten 5–1 on aggregate by Luton Town in the semi-final.

 During the 2011–12 season, Wrexham were invited back into the Welsh Cup after 16 years, entering at the third round stage.
 New manager Andy Morrell guided Wrexham to a record tally of 98 points but this was not enough to gain automatic promotion, as they ended the season only 5 points adrift of Fleetwood Town, who gained the only automatic place.
 Wrexham lost in the play-offs to Luton Town again.
 Wrexham earned themselves places in both the FA Trophy final and the Conference Premier play-off final, their first two appearances at Wembley Stadium in the club's 150-year history to date, and within five weeks of one another.
 In the FA Trophy final, Wrexham won on penalties after a 1–1 draw with Grimsby Town.
 A 5–2 aggregate win over Kidderminster Harriers in the two-legged play-off semi-final saw Wrexham through to the final versus Newport County, the first play-off final to feature two Welsh teams; Newport defeated Wrexham 2–0.

 In June 2013, members of Wrexham Supporters Trust voted on whether they should change the club's name back to Wrexham AFC.
 As a result, the name was changed.

 In February 2014, Andy Morrell stepped down as manager.
 Billy Barr was appointed as interim manager before being replaced a few weeks later by Kevin Wilkin.
 Wrexham finished the 2013–14 season in 17th place.
+The team made it to the 2015 FA Trophy final but lost to North Ferriby United A.F.C. on penalties.

 In 2018–19, Wrexham finished in 4th place but lost the play-off quarter-final to Eastleigh.
 In 2019–20, the club finished 19th on points per game after the season was ended early due to the COVID-19 pandemic, the lowest position in the club's 150-year history.